 Known Limitations

-v0.dev leaves backend architecture entirely to the developer.
-It generates frontend components but does not address server-side logic, database schemas, or API endpoints.
-For teams needing end-to-end application scaffolding, this requires complementary tooling.
-Additionally, it offers no native mobile support, requiring web wrappers for mobile deployment.
+v0.dev leaves backend architecture entirely to you.
+It generates frontend components but doesn't address server-side logic, database schemas, or API endpoints.
+For teams needing end-to-end scaffolding, that requires complementary tooling.
+It also has no native mobile support — you'll need web wrappers for mobile deployment.

 Bolt.new Overview

-Bolt.new, developed by StackBlitz, represents the full-stack philosophy to AI-assisted development.
-It enables developers to scaffold complete applications in the browser, from frontend UI to backend infrastructure, albeit with specific architectural opinions.
+Bolt.new, developed by StackBlitz, takes the full-stack philosophy.
+It scaffolds complete applications in the browser — frontend, backend, database — with specific architectural opinions.

 Key Strengths

-End-to-End Scaffolding: Bolt.new generates complete full-stack applications, including frontend, backend, and database configurations.
-This makes it ideal for rapid prototyping where the goal is to validate concepts quickly rather than produce polished production code.
+End-to-End Scaffolding: Bolt.new generates complete full-stack applications — frontend, backend, and database configurations.
+Ideal for rapid prototyping where the goal is to validate concepts quickly rather than produce polished production code.

-Browser-Based Development: The entire development experience occurs in the browser through StackBlitz's WebContainer technology.
-This eliminates local environment setup friction and enables development from any device with a web browser.
+Browser-Based Development: The entire development experience happens in the browser through StackBlitz's WebContainer technology.
+No local environment setup — you can develop from any device with a web browser.

-Native Mobile Support: Through Expo integration, Bolt.new can generate native mobile applications, not merely web wrappers.
-This capability sets it apart from competitors focused exclusively on web development.
+Native Mobile Support: Through Expo integration, Bolt.new can generate native mobile applications — not just web wrappers.
+That sets it apart from competitors focused exclusively on web development.

 Known Limitations

-Bolt.new enforces a Supabase-only backend architecture.
-While this opinionated approach accelerates development, it constrains teams who need different backend technologies or have existing infrastructure investments.
-Enterprise features like Role-Based Access Control (RBAC) and Single Sign-On (SSO) are limited, relying primarily on community support and GitHub authentication.
+Bolt.new enforces a Supabase-only backend.
+This opinionated approach accelerates development, but constrains teams who need different backend technologies or have existing infrastructure.
+Enterprise features like RBAC and SSO are limited — it relies primarily on community support and GitHub auth.

 Detailed Comparison by Category